 Kevin: Let me tell you.
 I do a lot of speaking, okay?
 I spoke at the Pentagon this year.
 I speak at churches.
 I speak at the Western Association of Orthopedic Surgeons.
 I mean all diverse groups.
 I was at Pepsi-Cola and talking to their management team back in Armonk, New York.
 The guy named Mike Lorelli said to me something I never forgot.
 He said, "Kevin, you have to let your people win."
 And so many times as parents we just want to win.
 When do the kids get to win?
 When do the kids get to say what they feel about certain topics in life?
 And if you listen to them—and again, I have conversations with my 23-year-old right now I'm scratching my head saying, Where have I gone wrong, Lord?
-This girl has some ideas that are far out from where I think about life.
+This girl has some ideas that are far out from where her mother and I think about life.

 But you know what?
-You listen to them.
+You listen to 'em.
 Now things that parents can do with these awkward years.
 Most of these kids are not well organized.
 School really mandates that you're organized.
 I go this far with parents.
 Hey parents, you can help your kid get organized.
-Put the subject matter, put some things—get some different-colored folders.
+Put the subject matter, put some things, get some different-colored folders.
 I mean some kids need some help, so I'm not saying just let the kid fly out there by themselves, because some kids need that parental help and they need that parental guidance.
 And sometimes when they ask you a question, rather than just give them, quote, "the right answer," I would come back with, "You know, I'd be glad to respond to that, but I'm curious.
 Where are you on that?
 I really want to know what you feel."

 Jean: That's good.